October 25th - 31st, 2020

 RT Week Guide

-Remember that there are over 4,400 members in your association who are all highly skilled professionals deserving of recognition for providing essential services and excellent patient care.
-RT Week is our opportunity to educate not only the public, but our co-workers and ourselves as well.
+Remember that there are over 4,800 members in your national association who are all highly skilled professionals deserving of recognition for providing essential services and excellent patient care.
+RT Week is our opportunity to educate not only the public, but our co-workers and even ourselves.

 RT Week is a great opportunity to start a conversation about the profession with patients.
 Use the promotional tools provided by CSRT.
 A simple “Did you know that…” can start a conversation—don’t be shy!
 Ask if they have any questions.
-If your workplace has a visual display or community fundraiser, invite them to have a look and participate.
-Refer them to any public promotion regarding RT Week such as newspaper articles.
+If your workplace has a visual display or community fundraiser, invite patients and clients to have a look and participate.
 Offer thanks for their attention and interest.

 Display your certification and course diplomas, and display the CSRT Code of Ethics.
-These documents demonstrate that you are part of a national professional Association and illustrate your commitment to professionalism and patient care.
+These documents demonstrate your achievements, show that you are part of a national professional association and illustrate your commitment to professionalism and patient care.

 Recognizing the achievements of your coworkers is great way to boost workplace morale and encourage professionalism.
-Encourage your supervisor to start a monthly recognition program where a deserving therapist has a description of their contributions and their picture displayed in a common area.
-Or ask therapists within your organization to provide you with personal stories on their experiences as a RT.
-Share these experiences through Association or hospital newsletters, local newspapers, or staff meetings.
+Request that your supervisor or boss start a monthly recognition program where a deserving RT is highlighted by having a description of their contributions and their picture displayed in a common area.
+Or ask RTs within your organization to provide you with personal stories on their experiences in the profession.
+Share these experiences through corporate or hospital newsletters, local newspapers, or at staff meetings.

-RT Week is a great time to profile the achievements of staff – take advantage of the opportunity to include staff details in your information displays.
-This can help to create a meaningful connection between RTs and their patients.
-Let people hear about your facility’s expertise and what vital roles RTs play in the health care sector.
+RT Week is a great time to profile the achievements of staff: take advantage of the opportunity to include staff details in your information displays.
+This can help to create a meaningful connection between RTs and their patients and clients.
+Promote your team's expertise and what vital roles RTs play in the health care sector.

 And remember, recognizing coworkers can be as easy as saying “thank you”.
 Creating a better work environment in these simple ways will help demonstrate professionalism and dedication.
 Patients and other health care workers within your organization will take notice.